OFFICE OF THE SELECTBOARD

 Andy Rice commented that there may be a warning as well as a bond or legal precedent that the owner will have to present and pay.
 He emphasized the owner should be held responsible for their dog.
 Rice suggested a waiver fee that owners can pay for which they don’t have to follow the whole process.

-Marilou (lastname) commented about an experience she had in a previous out of state residence with an aggressive dog, who was a repeat violation offender, attacking wildlife.
-Edwards agreed that interaction with wildlife may be something the town experiences as there are many wildlife.
+Marilou Parkhurst commented about an experience she had in a previous out of state residence with an aggressive dog, who was a repeat violation offender, attacking wildlife.
+Edwards agreed that interaction with wildlife is common.

 Cassie McLaren said that accidents can happen and there is a defined line between an accident and an irresponsible owner.
 She mentioned loose dogs are a frequent occurrence in town but there is a mix between friendly and aggressive dogs.
 Edwards specified that the ordinance can include frequency of offenses within a range of time such as 3 or 6 months.
 The ordinances will be followed through a formal adoption process and will continue to have conversations as it moves forward.